giancarlow333/election-mapper/README.md

 * Add support for shifts to multiple parties
 * Add ability to export detailed results of these elections

+## Sources

+Some boilerplate code copied from an old UCLA class activity, and was class-provided.

 ---

 (c) 2024 Giancarlo Whitaker